igstan/igstan.ro/posts/2013-06-08-dependencies-and-modules-in-scala.md

 first verify the `cache` and just when there's no value in the cache it will actually execute a database query.
 This piece of caching logic can be abstracted away, but notice that it depends on two traits: `Cache` and `StudentRepository`.
-What can we use in Scala to declared these dependencies?
+What can we use in Scala to declare these dependencies?
 Self-types, of course:

 ```scala
 /**